 Great news!
-If you have a Rottweiler who is bananas about bananas, then you’re not only giving them a delicious treat but something that’s good for them, too.
+If you have a Rottweiler who is bananas about bananas, you’re giving them a delicious treat and something that’s good for them, too.
 The only thing to remember is that all fruit should be given in moderation, and bananas should certainly be given to your Rottweiler as an occasional treat.

 Are Bananas Good for Dogs?

 Bananas are healthy for practically all animals.
-They’re enjoyed all over the world, not just by primates but by dogs, horses, goats, squirrels, and even birds.
+They’re enjoyed worldwide, not just by primates but by dogs, horses, goats, squirrels, and even birds.

-They’re a fruit that’s packed with fiber, vitamin B6, Vitamin C, potassium, and more.
-All of these are used by the body in some way, whether that’s to aid in digestion or to keep our bones strong.
+They’re a fruit packed with fiber, vitamin B6, Vitamin C, potassium, and more.
+All these are used by the body in some way, aiding digestion or keeping our bones strong.

 Bananas are easy for dogs to metabolize.
-This means that when you give bananas to your Rottweiler, they convert the natural sugars of the fruit into energy.
+This means that when you give bananas to your Rottweiler, they convert the fruit’s natural sugars into energy.

 It means they come in handy when your Rottweiler’s doing plenty of exercises, for example, if you’re both on a long walk together.
 Sharing a banana will give you both an energy boost.

-Rottweilers are known to be prone to some heart conditions, including SAS, or subaortic stenosis, when the aorta, or the artery that carries blood away from the heart, becomes too narrow.
-Bananas improve blood circulation and keep blood pressure at the right level, and so help keep your Rottweiler heart-healthy.
+Rottweilers are prone to heart conditions, including SAS, or subaortic stenosis, when the aorta, or the artery that carries blood away from the heart, becomes too narrow.
+Bananas improve blood circulation and keep blood pressure at the right level, so they help keep your Rottweiler heart healthy.

 Everything in Moderation

-Their natural sweetness means that bananas are a welcome treat especially to dogs, but even though the sugar they contain is natural as opposed to processed sugar, they’re still too sweet to be given to dogs too often.
+Their natural sweetness means that bananas are a welcome treat, especially to dogs, but even though the sugar they contain is natural instead of processed sugar, they’re still too sweet to be given to dogs too often.

-Bananas can be given in small amounts once or twice a week to your dog, but if your Rottweiler has a particular love of them, they can be used in small chunks as a training treat, for when your Rottie really needs to get the hang of a particular trick!
+Bananas can be given in small amounts once or twice a week to your dog, but if your Rottweiler has a particular love for them, they can be used in small chunks as a training treat for your Rottie needs to get the hang of a particular trick!